 - Carrying and loading equipment and materials

-- Supporting the installation, maintenance and repair of HVAC equipment
+- Aiding technicians as they complete installation, maintenance and repair of HVAC equipment

-They may also be responsible for performing basic tests and checks on HVAC systems to ensure normal operation.
+They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

 Do HVAC Helpers Have Good Salaries?